 1. Hiding Your Affiliation

-If blogging had a set of commandments, one of the first would be to always be upfront.
-Readers appreciate when bloggers disclose their affiliations; otherwise readers are making money on someone else’s behalf without even knowing it.
+If blogging had a set of commandments, one of the first would always be upfront.
+Readers appreciate when bloggers disclose their affiliations; otherwise, readers are making money on someone else’s behalf without even knowing it.
 Identify affiliate links whenever you include them.

 The worst thing that can happen is to gloss over or cover up an affiliation only to have readers discover it and protest.
 Being honest and open will help uphold your reputation as a reliable blogger.